Online Training and Webinars

 External Online training and distance learning

-New online training, distance learning and webinars for practitioners the week ending on Friday 13 November
+New online training, distance learning and webinars for practitioners in April 2021

-New online training, distance learning and webinars for young people the week ending on Friday 13 November
+New online training, distance learning and webinars for young people in April 2021

 Guidance for Using Online Technologies